mshockwave/portfolio/content/blog/llvm-sched-interval-throughput.md

   </picture>
 </div>

-There is still a silver lining in this though: regardless of gap, the resource with `max(ReleaseAtCycles)` is still the resource where righ-most cycle happens -- as we can observe from this counter example as well.
+There is still a silver lining in this though: regardless of gap, the resource with `max(ReleaseAtCycles)` is still the resource where right-most cycle happens -- as we can observe from this counter example as well.
 So if we can figure out `C` -- the constant factor of gap -- then we still can calculate the inverse throughput in terms of `max(ReleaseAtCycles)`.

 For that, let's play a liiiitle bit of jigsaw puzzle.